panahiparham/react-tutorial/README.md

 <br />

-that `text-align: center;` was in our project by default, let is stay there to make everything centered and nice.
+that `text-align: center;` was in our project by default, let is stay there to make everything nice and centered.

 <br />